 - Handling applications that don't seem to have any structure

-- This book also includes a catalog of twenty-four dependency-breaking techniques that help you work with program elements in isolation and make safer changes.
+- This book also includes a catalogue of twenty-four dependency-breaking techniques that help you work with program elements in isolation and make safer changes.

 That is my list for 2021